Central Tunisia Tunisia Travel Guide

 Beach lovers and marine sports enthusiasts.

-High temperatures, humidity, big crowds, higher prices.
+High temperatures, humidity, large crowds, higher prices.

 Pleasant for varied activities.